-Commitments to support labor and rural development were also made outside the final implementing legislation.
-In a letter from USTR Rob Portman to Senator Jeff Bingaman, the Administration promised to allocate the \$40 million for foreign operations appropriations for fiscal 2006 earmarked for "labor and environmental enforcement capacity building assistance," and to continue to request this level of funding in budgets for fiscal years 2007 through 2009.
-Some \$3 million is to be used for supporting ILO reporting on progress in labor law enforcement and working conditions in these countries.
+Passage in the Senate was by a slimmer margin than with earlier trade agreements and required accommodation outside the implementing legislation to labor, textile, and sugar interests.
+In a letter from USTR Rob Portman to Senator Jeff Bingaman, the Administration promised to allocate \$40 million of fiscal 2006 foreign operations appropriations for "labor and environmental enforcement capacity building assistance," and to continue to request this level of funding in budgets for fiscal years 2007 through 2009.
+Some \$3 million is to be used for funding International Labor Organization (ILO) reporting on progress in labor law enforcement and working conditions in these countries.
 An additional \$10 million annual commitment for five years was made for transitional rural assistance for El Salvador, Guatemala, and the Dominican Republic, or until these countries can qualify for anticipated assistance from the U.S. Millennium Challenge Corporation.